vigneshpa/chit/README.md

 - Beautiful Google Material Design UI

 ## Involving in developement
-This software is completely written in JavaScript ( with TypeScript ) using [Electron](https://electronjs.org/) and [Vue](https://vuejs.org) ( with [vuetify](https://vuetifyjs.com) ) frameworks for the desktop app and for the web app [Express](https://expressjs.com/) framework is used.
+This software is completely written in TypeScripit ( with some vanilla JS) using [Vue](https://vuejs.org) ( with [vuetify](https://vuetifyjs.com) ), [Electron](https://electronjs.org/) and [Express](https://expressjs.com/) frameworks for the desktop app and web app.
 [Electron Builder](https://www.electron.build) is used in this software to build the cross-platform executables.
-This DataBase Management system used in this software is [SQlite3](https://www.sqlite.org).
+[TypeORM](https://typeorm.io/) Object Relation Modeller is used to model and store data.
 To involve in developement clone this repository localy by the following command.

 ```
 git clone https://github.com/vigneshpa/chit.git